Link Search Menu Expand Document

 Total count: 475 (includes errors), total errors: 3

 The teacher model is asked to provide reasoning for its ratings.
-It is instructive to look at the output *-validation.yaml files that we saved in src/data/examples/ollama/gpt-oss_20b/data/.
+It is instructive to look at the output *-validation.jsonl files that we saved in src/data/examples/ollama_chat/gpt-oss_20b/data/.

 Note that the emergency Q&A pairs had the greatest ambiguities, where the teacher model didn’t think that many of the Q&A pairs represented real emergencies (lowest scores) or the situation was “ambiguous” (middle scores).